COVID outbreak declared at Maple Ridge long-term care home - Maple Ridge News

 People living in the Fraser Health region can find information about test collection centres by visiting Fraser Health’s website.

-To book a COVID-19 testing appointment, complete a COVID-19 test booking form here: https://fraserhealth.secureform.ca/index.php
+To book a COVID-19 testing appointment, complete a COVID-19 test booking form here: fraserhealth.secureform.ca/index.php

 For more information about COVID-19, visit fraserhealth.ca/covid19.